hanaoy0525/UoB-COMSM01102023-group-17/README.md

 Through this project we experienced the challenges and triumphs that come with software development.
 We made the most of many techniques we learnt during the module to help with planning, developing and evaluating our game.
 We used class and sequence diagrams for the initial plan for the game.
 Using internal testing as well as qualitative and quantitative evaluations, we were able to modify and evolve these plans to meet with consumer and developed demands.
 This was all thanks to the flexibility offered by using an agile development cycle.

-To improve on this game, we would have like to add a difficulty mode.
+To improve on this game, we would have like to add a global high score leaderboard feature.
 This was something we talked about for a while but never managed to implement.
-We would also have liked to add a high score feature.
 This would allow people to score their scores and even compare them to others.
 Both these features would be geared to more serious gamers.

 If we were to do this project again we would focus more on team roles.
 It would be important to have a lead developer, lead art designer and someone to organize the team admin.
 This would allow us to be more efficient as we are all working in the same direction.
 There was also poor levels of communication.
 Sometimes language barriers got in the way and there were points where some team members went missing after the end of terms.
 We would also have liked to have started development earlier.
 It wasn’t until Easter that we had a decent working product.
 However, this is the reality of student work.